r10u3/lego_rc_ir_multitool/README.md

 sudo pip3 install PiIR
 ```

-### 5. Setup RPiGPIO
+### 5. Setup PiGPIO
-This tool also uses pigpio, so you should have already performed these steps.
-If you pick and choose your tools, these steps would required to use RPiGPIO.
+I created a custom object that uses PiGPIO directly.
+You should have already performed these steps.
+If you pick and choose your tools, these steps would required to use RPiGPIO (the object I created).
 But only if you didn't do it already.
 #### a.
 Install pigpio
 ```
 sudo apt-get install pigpio python-pigpio python3-pigpio